-These are my current choices for the best video editing software solutions at the consumer or home user level through to prosumer.
+So with that in mind, these are my current (2022) choices for the best video editing software solutions at the consumer or home user level through to prosumer.

 A more comprehensive review for each one can be found by following the links next to each one or just look to the menu on the right of the page for a link.